mysqljs/mysql/Readme.md

 ## Executing queries in parallel

 The MySQL protocol is sequential, this means that you need multiple connections to execute queries in parallel.
-Future version of this module may ship with a connection pool implementation, but for now you have to figure out how to manage multiple connections yourself if you want to execute queries in parallel.

-One simple approach is to create one connection per incoming http request.
+You can use a Pool to manage connections, one simple approach is to create one connection per incoming http request.

 ## Streaming query rows